jordanchow1/MNIST/README.md

 Binary Label Conversion: Creates new label arrays (y_train_5 and y_test_5) where each label is a boolean:
 True if the original label is 5.
 False otherwise.
-Results
-The exploratory data analysis in the notebook yielded the following outcomes:

 ### Data Shape Confirmation: